2025–26 South West Peninsula League

-The 2025–26 South West Peninsula League season will be the 19th in the history of the South West Peninsula League, a football competition in England, that feeds the Premier Division of the Western Football League.
+The 2025–26 South West Peninsula League season was the 19th in the history of the South West Peninsula League, a football competition in England, that feeds the Premier Division of the Western Football League.
 The league was formed in 2007 from the merger of the Devon County League and the South Western League and mainly features clubs based in Cornwall and Devon.
 The two divisions of the South West Peninsula League are on the same level of the National League System as the Western League Division One (Step 6).

 The constitution was announced on 15 May 2025.

 Premier Division East

 Premier Division East featured 16 teams, the same as the previous season, after Sidmouth Town were promoted to the Western League Premier Division, and Elburton Villa were transferred to Premier Division West.